kanidm/kanidm/kanidm_book/src/recycle_bin.md

     revive user1 // re-add groups based on directmemberof (empty set) revive group1 // no members

-This issue could be looked at again in the future, but for now we think that deletes of groups is rare - we expect recycle bin to save you in "opps" moments, and in a majority of cases you may delete a group or a user and then restore them.
+These issues could be looked at again in the future, but for now we think that deletes of groups is rare - we expect recycle bin to save you in "opps" moments, and in a majority of cases you may delete a group or a user and then restore them.
 To handle this series of steps requires extra code complexity in how we flag operations.
 For more,